r-Techsupport/rTS_Wiki/src/content/docs/guides/windows-recovery.md

   - When you've exhausted all hope and want to gamble with the fragile stability of your system.
   - Perfect for those moments when you feel too attached to your data and want to play Russian roulette with the operating system.

+> [!CAUTION] Caution
+>
-> ❗ Warning: If you choose to erase your data during the reset, it's not irrecoverable.
-Before selling your computer, you should properly wipe your stuff.
+> If you choose to erase your data during the reset it can be recovered by someone with the time and skills.
+Before selling your computer you should properly wipe your disks using [our guides](/docs/disks/disk-wipe/).

 ### 6. Uninstall Updates